Everything Microsoft announced at its 2019 Surface event

 Microsoft debuted a new set of wireless Surface Earbuds that support voice commands relating to setting reminders, requesting weather and traffic conditions, receiving news and sports updates, and more.
 It’s worth noting here that they work with all the major virtual assistants: Cortana, Alexa, Siri, Bixby, and Google Assistant.

 Curiously, the earbuds also integrate with PowerPoint, meaning that they can create on-screen captions of what you’re saying through leveraging text-to-speech technology.
 Moreover, they can translate speech in real time into around 60 languages.
+They also work with any virtual assistant, not just Cortana.

 The Surface Earbuds will be available sometime in 2019 starting at $249.